In my last post I offered you some insight into the Hell’s Kitchen, usually labelled with a sign Почта России (Russian Post).

 And now what?
 The documents are incomplete so she turns you down!
 You were born in Novosibirsk, Russia, right?
 You get it?

-Come on, it obvious!
-You have to present a Russian citizenship termination certificate.
-So obvious that it’s not even listed on the website.
+Well, as it turns out, you’re obliged to present a Russian citizenship termination certificate.
+Apparently, it’s so obvious that it isn’t even mentioned on the website.